Call for sessions

-The deadline for session proposals is 15 September 2020.
-Deadline extended to October 15!
+The deadline for session proposals was 15 September 2020, with an extension to 15 October 2020!

-Decisions on acceptance is taken by the International Scientific Committee and will be sent to the proposal givers in the end of October.
-An open Call for papers will be launched 2 November, intended to fill remaining slots in accepted sessions with papers on respective topic.
+Decisions on acceptance is taken by the International Scientific Committee and will be sent to the proposal givers by 19 November 2020.
+An open Call for papers will be launched 27 November 2020, intended to fill remaining slots in accepted sessions with papers on respective topic.

 1/3 2021: Opening of registration